richburroughs/what-oncall-does-to-us/slides.md

 > "This means that _even a low amount_ of (active) on-call hours a month and _even a low frequency_ of being called to work can be related to an increase in fatigue and work-home interference, when employees experience being on-call negatively."

+^ Even a low frequency of interruptions, or incidents in our cases

 ---

 # Detachment